boblsturm/aimusicstudies2024/index.md

 - Landon Morrison and Andrew McPherson:	Critical (Post-)Humanist Perspectives on “Disentangled” Representations in AI Music
 - Elin Kanhov, Luca Casini, Bob L. T. Sturm:	An Ethnography of the Boomyverse
 - Paula Harper: Leaks, Scams, Shams: AI and Musical Misinformation

-## Conference registration
-Registration is now closed for attending in person because we have reached maximum capacity.
-Registration for online attendance to the zoom stream is open (500 SEK): https://axacoair.se/go?o3JJnuLr

 ## Other information
 Please send questions or comments to aimusicstudies2024@kth.se.